mehul14062001/Challenger-Deep/Probability & Statistics/Probability & Statistics DAY 0.md

    James moved $3$ boxes from the living room to the bedroom.

-   1. After James moved those $$3$$ boxes, which two rooms had the same number of boxes?
+   1. After James moved those$~3~$boxes, which two rooms had the same number of boxes?
       1. Living room
       2. Kitchen
       3. Bathroom